Connect with others who understand.

 Written by Ted Samson

-For people living with moderate to severe psoriasis and psoriatic arthritis (PsA), biologics can be an effective alternative to traditional treatments like oral medications (taken by mouth), topicals (applied to the surface of the skin), or phototherapy.
-These injectable drugs offer many benefits, including the convenience of not having to take pills or apply topical medication daily.
+For people with moderate to severe psoriasis and psoriatic arthritis (PsA), biologics can be an effective and convenient alternative to traditional treatments like oral medications (taken by mouth), topicals (applied to the surface of the skin), or phototherapy (light therapy).
 But, as with other psoriasis treatments, injectable biologics sometimes cause side effects — including, for some people, painful or burning sensations at the injection site.

 In this article, we’ll look at why some people experience pain from injectable biologics, and we’ll suggest techniques to help bring relief.